West Vancouver-Capilano

-West Vancouver-Capilano is a provincial electoral district for the Legislative Assembly of British Columbia, Canada.
+West Vancouver-Capilano is a provincial electoral district for the Legislative Assembly of British Columbia, Canada, representing parts of both the municipality of West Vancouver, and neighbouring Capilano within the District of North Vancouver collectively.

-The riding is the wealthiest constituency in British Columbia, with a median household income of $93,569 according to the 2006 Census.
+The riding is the wealthiest constituency in British Columbia, with a median household income of $93,569 according to the 2006 census.
 In every election from 1991 to 2017, the BC Liberals won this riding with at least 65% of the popular vote, making it one of the safest seats in the province for the party.
-That number dipped to 57% in the 2017 election.
+That number dipped to 53% in the 2020 election.